IO-Design-Team/isolate_channel/README.md

 final stream = eventChannel.receiveBroadcastStream();
 ```

-And shut down the connection when you're done
+And close the connection when you're done

 ```dart
 connection.close();